weiks/quarters-docs/docs/sdk/unity.md

 - a post authorization calls can be called at any time.
 There is no need for calling API in any order.
 Example: After Authorizing session
 GetAccountBalance can be called right away without need of calling GetUserDetail -> GetAccounts -> GetAccountBalance.

 #####
+0.9.0
+- Sessions persistence added.
+User will wont have to authorize quarters on every login anymore, only first time.
+- Added deauthorize functionality to log user out of quarters

+#####

+#####